-- 1. Academic deficiencies in two or more courses, including clinical deficiencies and/or; - 2.
-Unprofessional behavior or the inability to perform successfully in the clinical setting, incompetence.
+- 1. Academic deficiencies in two or more courses, including clinical deficiencies; - 2.
+Unprofessional behavior or the inability to perform successfully in the clinical setting. - 3.
+The Academic Promotions Committee may also place a student on academic probation at its discretion.

 In the clinical years, students who earn two deficient grades ("Conditional" or "Fail") will automatically be placed on academic probation at the time that the second deficiency occurs.
-A student who is being required to repeat all or part of an academic year will automatically be placed on probation.
+A student who is required to repeat all or part of an academic year will automatically be placed on probation.
 See Grading System for explanation of the Conditional and Fail grades.

-If a student on probation receives a deficient grade or violates the conditions of probation, the Academic Promotions Committee will review the student's performance in its entirety. such a review may occur prior to the end of the academic year.
+If a student on probation receives a deficient grade or violates the conditions of probation, the Academic Promotions Committee will review the student's performance in its entirety.
+Such a review may occur prior to the end of the academic year.
 Deficient academic performance while on probation or violation of clinical probation may lead to dismissal from the College of Medicine.